 Game Center looks for players with match requests that have a non-zero player attributes value.
 Game Center searches for players whose masks include set bits that are not currently in the match’s mask.

-After a player is added to the match, the value of the new player’s player attributes value is logically ORed into the match’s mask.
+After a player is added to the match, the value of the new player’s player attributes value is bitwise ORed into the match’s mask.

 If the match’s mask does not equal